whisthq/monitor-webserver/README.md

 ## Styling

-To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Python black](https://github.com/psf/black) before making any PRs.
-You may find a variety of tutorial online for your personal setup.
-This README covers how to set it up on VSCode and running it from the CLI.
+To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Python Black](https://github.com/psf/black) before making any PRs.
+We have [pre-commit hooks](https://pre-commit.com/) with Python Black support installed on this project, which you can initialize by first installing pre-commit via `pip install pre-commit` and then running `pre-commit install` to instantiate the hooks for Python Black.

+You can always run Python Black directly from a terminal by first installing it via `pip install black` with Python 3.6+ and running `black .` to format the whole project.
+You can see and modify the project's Python Black settings in `pyproject.toml` and list options by running `black --help`.
+If you prefer, you can also install it directly within your IDE by via the following instructions:

 ### [VSCode](https://medium.com/@marcobelo/setting-up-python-black-on-visual-studio-code-5318eba4cd00)